-Chris Brown’s forthcoming concert in South Africa has led to renewed focus on the country’s shocking levels of violence against women, with campaigners saying it sends the wrong message given his history of abuse.
-In less than two hours, the Grammy-winner managed to sell out tickets to the FNB Stadium in Johannesburg – the largest stadium in Africa with over 94,000 seats.
-Demand was so high that a second December date was added.
+Chris Brown’s visit to the continent has brought attention to the horrific violence against women in the country, campaigners say, because of his history of abuse.
+In less than two hours, the Grammy-winner sold out tickets to the FNB Stadium, Africa’s largest stadium with over 94,000 seats.
+The demand was so high that a second December date was added.

 Chris Brown

-The group has started a petition to stop the US artist from performing.
-It currently has over 20,000 signatures.
-“The petition was started to send a strong message that we will not tolerate the celebration of individuals with a history of violence against women,” said Ms Walter, especially in a country like South Africa.
+The group has already launched a petition to petition against the appearance by the US artist.
+It has already gathered over 20,000 signatures.
+“The petition was mooted to send a very strong message that we will not condone the celebration of persons with a history of violence against women,” Ms Walter said especially in a country like South Africa.

 South Africa has one of the highest rates of femicide and gender-based violence in the world.
 A rape is reported in the country roughly every 12 minutes and it is assumed that many more go unrecorded.